Hot products, big profits

 A woman looking at a custom dark-blue “Go with the glow” t-shirt.

 Clothing remains one of the most reliable products to sell.
-New styles emerge regularly, but clothing benefits from constant demand, repeat purchases, and easy personalization.
+New styles emerge regularly, but everyday wear benefits from constant demand, repeat purchases, and easy personalization.

 This category works because people buy clothes for identity, comfort, and self-expression – not just utility.